 Grant request up to $5000.
-Matching funds from the applicant are required.
+Matching funds are required.

 Eligible Groups and Organizations: